Arranging a funeral or cremation in Alaska

 One of the most important aspects of arranging a funeral is to ensure you select the ‘right’ funeral provider.
 Finding a funeral home or cremation provider who can cater for exactly what you need, and who understands your needs implicitly, can make the whole funeral and bereavement process so much easier to contend with.

-Too often people tend to just go to the funeral director that they either already know of, or were recommended to, and this may not necessarily be who is best for their needs.
+Too often people just go to the funeral director that they either already know of, or were recommended to, and this may not necessarily be who is best for their needs.
 Try and clearly outline what your key needs are before consulting a funeral home.
 Do you want a burial or a cremation?
 Is there urgency in arranging the funeral, or do you need time to arrange for the family to attend?
 Does the funeral home need to be very close for visitation purposes?
 Or are you happy to use the services of a funeral home further afield?
 How important is the cost?
 Funeral expenses can vary significantly between funeral homes, even in the same area, so shopping around can be very important.
 Once you have framed a clear outline of your key priorities and needs for a funeral, you can narrow down whom potentially suitable providers will be.

 The Department of Commerce, Community & Economic Development licenses all funeral establishments and professionals in Alaska via the Division of Corporations, Business and Professional Licensing.
 You should ensure you are dealing with a reputable, licensed funeral home when selecting a funeral establishment.